-This blog is part two in a five-part series on product personalization.
-To read the full resource guide “5 Reasons Why You Should Offer Product Personalization”.
+This blog is part two of a five-part series on product personalization.
+To read the complete resource guide “5 Reasons Why You Should Offer Product Personalization”.

 So you’re still on the fence about personalization.
-Sure, that’s understandable, especially when you think about all of the things it entails to make it run smoothly.
-But adding product personalization as an option on your ecommerce site is an excellent way for retailers to create an additional revenue stream that also improves customer satisfaction.
+Sure, that’s understandable, especially when you think about everything it entails to make it run smoothly.
+But adding product personalization as an option on your ecommerce site is an excellent way for retailers to create an additional revenue stream that improves customer satisfaction.

-Yes, adding services to your repertoire can be costly at first, but if you implement customization correctly, it will pay itself off in dividends in the long run.
+Yes, adding services to your repertoire can be costly at first, but implementing customization correctly will pay itself dividends in the long run.
 Here’s how to make it work:

 - Figure out what pricing strategy works best for your personalization services.
 Consider your average order value, consider testing different offers, and see what your competition is doing.

 - Make it a fulfillment initiative – doing your personalization in-house eliminates long lead times, shipping and handling costs, and the likelihood of errors.

 - Find a trusted provider if you don’t want to worry about employee training, acquiring machines and supplies, and dedicating space to your personalization services.